adashrod/eslint-plugin-sequence/src/docs/strict-camel-case.md

 This rule enforces strict camel case and forbids camel case identifier names that have any all-caps words in them.

-`fixable`: *not* fixable due to the complexity of renaming identifiers that can exist across multiple files
+`fixable`: *not* fixable at the command line using `--fix`

+`hasSuggestions`: suggestions are provided for IDEs that support making suggested changes

 An example of valid names under this rule: